kritmanee/assignment-2/README.md

 ### assignment_2
-### This repository is assignement 2 answers exactly as I sent via Claned.
+### This repository is assignment 2 answers exactly as I sent via Claned.